josh-works/josh-works.github.io/_posts/2024-05-12-tongue-tie.md

 After six weeks of tongue strengthening and stretching, I'm very aware of my own mouth.
 I spend SO MUCH time now exploring the inside of my own mouth with my tongue, or exploring the movement of my throat, soft pallet, throat/hyoid bone, and tongue, all in relation to each other.
 I notice that I can open my throat in a different way, that is much more comfortable.

+## Driving and scooting

+My head sits differently on top of my spine, and I can turn my head easily, farther, as I mentioned.
+This manifests in more ease while driving and scooting.
+I can easily tell the difference.
+A helmet is heavy, so a slight correction to head posture lets the weight of the helmet be more easily carried on top of my spine.
+It's comfy.
+I can quickly turn my head far too the side to check blind spots, as needed.

 ## My emotional state

 Pete Walker says, basically,